2007 (May to August)

 Since the events of ‘tec #793, the Hill Gang has lost leadership and L’Shea has left town for good.
 Batman appoints Orpheus as the Hill’s new enforcer.
 Meanwhile, a deadly sentient-plague known as The Mugre enters Blüdhaven and Gotham (carried over by illegal Santa Priscan immigrants).
 The Mugre, at one point, manifests itself into a giant coagulated mass of cockroaches.
 This cockroach scene is so similar to a scene from Joker: Last Laugh, it borders on plagiarism.
 Anyway, Batman teams with Blüdhaven’s own female warrior, Tarantula, and Orpheus to quell the plague and destroy it.
 After the threat of the Mugre is resolved, Batman decides that Orpheus isn’t strong enough to control the Hill all by himself.
 The Dark Knight sends his buddy Ollie Queen halfway across the globe to recruit Ollie’s friend and former League of Assassins member Onyx into the Bat-Family.
 Onyx brings her superb martial arts expertise to Gotham and officially partners with Orpheus.

-–second feature from Detective Comics #796
+–the second feature to Detective Comics #796

 Bruce funds a Gotham art project which turns two whole city blocks, which have been untouched since NML, into a veritable lush garden of Eden.
 However, the garden begins to spread past its two-block limit, and its flora begins emitting pheromones that cause people to revert to a crazed, feral state.
 Batgirl enters the park to confront Poison Ivy, who is obviously behind the scheme.